korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_16_InputOutputFiles/README.md

 Each student will have two engagement records, one for each course.
 I'll first print the header out to the console.
-I'll loop through my list of random students, and get each students' engagement records.
+I'll loop through my list of random students, and get each student engagement record.
 The records are returned as a List of string, and I'll just print each record.
 Running this code: